 The following Publication Scheme has been prepared under Section 8 of the Freedom of Information (FOI) Act, 2014.
 The Scheme came into effect on 14 April 2016.
 It is designed to facilitate the provision of information to the greatest extent possible, except for information exempted under the FOI Act.
 The Scheme is web based and contains links to reference material on our website, which will be updated as provided for under the Act.
 A hard copy will be made available for viewing by appointment.

-This publication was last updated 21 January 2021
+This information was last updated 30 August 2022

 The primary functions of the Ombudsman are set out in the Office's information leaflet What the Ombudsman Does, available here.